subhk/SphereTrans.jl/README.md

 - `sh_to_spat` and `spat_to_sh` – perform synthesis and analysis transforms.
 - `free_config` – release resources allocated for a configuration.

-These wrappers expect the `libshtns` shared library to be available on the system.
+These wrappers expect the `libshtns.so` shared library to be available on the system.
 They provide the building blocks for higher level Julia interfaces.